GloriousPtr/UnityNotchSolution/README.md

 ## Setting Up
+- Grab the latest release from [Here](https://github.com/MohitSethi99/UnityNotchSolution/releases) and import it.
 - Make a new gameObject as the child of Background image in the panel and rename it to SafeAreaHolder.
 - Attach The SafeArea Script To SafeAreaHolder gameObject.
 - Shift all your UI gameObjects inside the SafeAreaHolder gameObject making them the children of SafeAreaHolder.